Medical Student Electives

 Medical students may participate in internships and/or research with faculty in the division.
 Faculty members assist students in structuring their experience and developing goals.
-Interested students should visit our Mentorship page and contact any divisional faculty member who they would like to serve as a supervisor.
+Interested students should contact any divisional faculty member who they would like to serve as a supervisor.

 Medical Scholars Research 370

 Designed as an independent study, the Stanford Medical Scholars Research Program is open to all medical students.
 Those interested may register for the program (PEDS 370) with their faculty advisor.
 Once enrolled, students get a stipend to do research either on- or off-campus and typically spend 6-12 months working on a research project.
 A faculty mentor assists the students in formulating individualized goals and oversee progress.
 Projects can relate to any aspect of neonatal medicine that faculty are active investigating.
 Research projects culminate in a poster presentation at a Medical Scholars event.
 We also encourage our students to submit abstracts to national meetings or for publication, (sometimes both).
 Please contact individual faculty for more information.